webtions/Freshdesk-for-WordPress/readme.txt

 You can configure your Wordpress based website and Freshdesk to work together in perfect harmony to give your users the gift of one less username/password combination to remember.

 == Installation ==

-the plugin is simple to install:
+The plugin is simple to install:

 1. Download the latest version of <a href="http://wordpress.org/extend/plugins/freshdesk/" target="_blank">Freshdesk</a> from the Wordpress Plugin Directory.
 2. Unzip